Tech Track 100 – is your company one of the fastest-growing tech businesses in the UK?

 * The definition of a technology company is based on the London Stock Exchange’s techMARK definition, i.e. ‘a company that shows a commitment to innovation, research and product development, and operates in sectors including software, internet, telecoms and biotech.’

-You’ll get a sense of the type of companies that populate the Sunday Times Hiscox Tech Track 100 and the emerging trends from last year’s Top 100 ranking.
+You’ll get a sense of the type of companies that populate the Sunday Times Hiscox Tech Track 100 and the emerging trends from last year’s Top 100 ranking (external link).

 Of course, each company on the list has faced their own challenge as they’ve risen from start-up to potential major player.
-Hear more from some of the companies that populated last year’s lists as well as tips from more well-known entrepreneurs in our Tech Track 100 hub.
+Hear more from some of the companies that populated last year’s lists as well as tips from more well-known entrepreneurs in our serial entrepreneurs hub.

 Companies that do not meet the criteria can still be considered for the Ones to Watch programme.
 This is a selection of companies that have either achieved, or predict, good sales growth.

-Nominations are open until midnight, 7 July 2017 and the list will be published in The Sunday Times on 10 September 2017.
-To enter, fill in the nomination form.
+Nominations are open until midnight, 6 July 2018 and the list will be published in The Sunday Times on 9 September 2018.
+To enter, fill in the nomination form (external link).